isomerpages/nrf-psta/index.md

   - infobar:
       title: The Science & Technology Changemakers
-      description: Over the past 15 years, the President's Science and Technology Awards (PSTA) has honoured more than 60 men and women for their spirit of innovation.
-Their passion and talent for science and technology have inspired the scientific community and shaped Singapore’s research, innovation and enterprise landscape
+      description: Over the past 15 years, the President's Science and Technology Awards (PSTA) have honoured more than 60 men and women for their spirit of innovation.
+Their passion and talent for science and technology have inspired the scientific community and shaped Singapore’s research, innovation and enterprise landscape.
       button: nominate now
       url: /nominate-now/
   - infopic: